ramonemairs/osTicket-installation/README.md

 [
 ](http://localhost/osTicket/)

-one link it use osticke as an admin or agent and the next one is to use osticket as an user feel free to create tickets and solve them as an agent.
+one link it use osticket as an admin or agent and the next one is to use osticket as an user feel free to create tickets and solve them as an agent.

 [